OlaYZen/plex-discord/README.md

 [Language]
 LANGUAGE = en
 ```
-### [Plex]
+#### Options:
+---
+##### Plex Options:
-PLEX_URL: This is where you local server goes.
+- `PLEX_URL`: This is where you local server goes.

-PLEX_TOKEN: This is where you plex token goes.
+- `PLEX_TOKEN`: This is where you plex token goes.
 To find your Plex token follow [this instruction](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

-SPECIFIC_USERNAME: That is your Plex Username.
+- `SPECIFIC_USERNAME`: That is your Plex Username.

-### [Discord]
+##### Discord Options:
+---
-DISCORD_CLIENT_ID: This is your discord dev application client ID.
+- `DISCORD_CLIENT_ID`: This is your discord dev application client ID.
 Follow [this guide](https://github.com/OlaYZen/plexamp-rp?tab=readme-ov-file#discord-developer-portal)

-### [Settings]
+##### Album Options:
+---
-ALBUM_COVER_SIZE: Here you can set the size in pixel of the album cover size.
+- `ALBUM_COVER_SIZE`: Here you can set the size in pixel of the album cover size.
 Recommended to be not to big.
 This improves the Discord album displaying performance.

-ALBUM_COVER_URL: This is where your reverse proxy url goes.
+- `ALBUM_COVER_URL`: This is where your reverse proxy url goes.

-ALBUM_COVER_URL_LENGTH: This is how long the random album ID will be inside of `album_cover_ids.json`
+- `ALBUM_COVER_URL_LENGTH`: This is how long the random album ID will be inside of `album_cover_ids.json`

-PLATFORM_PRIORITY: Here you can change the priority of what player you want.
+- `PLATFORM_PRIORITY`: Here you can change the priority of what player you want.
 This includes Plexamp and Web.
 If both platforms are playing the priority will show in discord.

 <sup>If you do not want a reverse proxy, you can setup a free image uploader service and rewrite the code to work with that.
 Examples are imgur. </sup>

-### [Logging]
+##### Logging options:
+---
-LOG_FILE: Here you can change the logfile name.
+- `LOG_FILE`: Here you can change the logfile name.

-LOG_LEVEL: Here is what type of info you want to log.
+- `LOG_LEVEL`: Here is what type of info you want to log.

-### [Language]
+##### Language options:
+---
-LANGUAGE: Here you can change the language of the Discord Rich Preferance.
+- `LANGUAGE`: Here you can change the language of the Discord Rich Preferance.
 You can easily add more languages to `translations.ini`

----

 # Discord Developer Portal